-Some Interesting Facts about Body Language
+Some Interesting Facts About Body Language

-You might have heard ‘Actions speak louder than words’.
+You might have heard ‘Actions speak louder than words.
 This phrase holds great importance when we talk about body language.
 Sometimes our behavior is not resonating with what we are saying, and sometimes we are unable to control our body gestures in different situations that result in non-verbal communication.
 Studies have revealed that non-verbal expression has 65 percent to 93 percent more influence than actual communication.
 This shows how to say something is more important than what to say.
 Thus it is very important to understand the facts about body language.

 Non-Verbal Communication is Culturally Bound

 The body language and the non-verbal communication that is universal around the globe are facial expressions.
-The emotions of sadness, anger, happiness, surprise, disgust, and fear are basic emotions of every human being whereas other emotions resonate with the culture.
+The emotions of sadness, anger, happiness, surprise, disgust and fear are basic emotions of every human being whereas other emotions resonate with the culture.
 In the west, eye contact is considered respectful.
 It shows you are confident and you are paying attention to other points of view, but in the Asian and Middle East cultures, Eye contact is avoided because it shows the inappropriate attention of others.
 Furthermore, hand signals are also perceived differently in different cultures.
 Thumbs up is the sign of agreement and approval in the USA, but this sign shows insult in Bangladesh and offensiveness in different countries of the Middle East.

 Body Language Depicts Emotional and Social Intelligence

 The ability and skill to know body language depict emotional and social intelligence.
 Mayer-Salovey Emotional Intelligence Test is a renowned test that involves reading the emotions of people through their face reading.
-It suggests the skills to identify the emotions and how to use emotions to solve problems.
+It suggests the skills to identify emotions and how to use emotions to solve problems.
 It also directs you to know the causes that lead to specific emotions and how to deal with emotions through thinking.
 A person who can express his/her own emotions and who can interpret the emotions of others can be successful in personal and professional life.

 Context is the words used in communication.
 This is noticeable when your words are not synchronizing with your emotions.
-For instance, when you ask someone how he is feeling and he responds ‘I am fine’ but does not nod his head, it shows inconsistency in his manner so you need to understand the behavior.
+For instance, when you ask someone how he is feeling and he responds ‘I am fine but does not nod his head, it shows inconsistency in his manner so you need to understand the behavior.

 At times people are unable to put their feelings into words.
 These people may have low EQ.
 Many medical and mental conditions such as Alzheimer’s disease, dementia, and depression render people unable or unwilling to communicate in words.
 Proper care for such people calls for a good reading of their body language.

 Professional success for investigators, detectives, interviewers, immigration officers, and airport security requires high competence in reading body language.
-They need to be observant while dealing with the people so that they can detect the emotions of deception, anxiety, and fear that leads to further investigation.
+They need to be observant while dealing with the people so that they can detect the emotions of deception, anxiety, and fear that lead to further investigation.

 To influence others, it is necessary to have good body language and to read the body language of others.
-CEOs, preachers, parents, trial lawyers possess this quality of reading the body language and they use their body language appropriately to get the desired result.
+CEOs, preachers, parents, and trial lawyers possess this quality of reading the body language and they use their body language appropriately to get the desired result.

 How to Learn Body Language?